muawk/snake-game-ts/README.md

 - **Classic Gameplay**: Traditional Snake mechanics with smooth controls
 - **TypeScript**: Fully typed implementation for better code quality and maintainability
 - **Canvas Rendering**: Smooth graphics using HTML5 Canvas API
-- **Score Tracking**: Keep track of your current score and high score (WIP)
+- **Score Tracking**: Keep track of your current score and level progression
 - **Responsive Controls**: Arrow keys for intuitive snake movement
 - **Game States**: Start, playing, and game over states with clear UI feedback
+- **Progressive Difficulty**: Game speed increases every 5 points earned

 ## How to Play

+1. Press **Spacebar** to start the game
-1. Use **Arrow Keys** to control the snake's direction
+2. Use **Arrow Keys** to control the snake's direction
-2. Eat the red food squares to grow and increase your score
+3. Eat the food squares to grow and increase your score
-3. Avoid hitting the walls or the snake's own body
+4. Avoid hitting the walls or the snake's own body
-4. Try to achieve the highest score possible
+5. Try to reach the highest level possible

 ## Getting Started